blue-marble/gridpath/ui/README.md

 npm run angel
 ```

-To build the Angular app only
+To build the Angular app only without opening it in Electron, run:
 ```bash
 npm build
 ```